sckott/recology/_posts/2020-02-10-how-many-parameters.md

-In terms of getting around the too many arguments thing, there's talk of using global variables, which seems like generally a bad idea; unless perhaps they are environment variables that are meant to be set by the user in non-interactive environnments, etc.
+In terms of getting around the too many arguments thing, there's talk of using global variables, which seems like generally a bad idea; unless perhaps they are environment variables that are meant to be set by the user in non-interactive environments, etc.

-Other solutions are to use `...` in R, or similarly `**kwargs` or `**args`, or the newly added `...` in Ruby.
+Other solutions are to use `...` in R, or similarly `**kwargs` or `*args` in Python ([ref.](https://pythontips.com/2013/08/04/args-and-kwargs-in-python-explained/)), or the newly added `...` in Ruby ([ref](https://eregon.me/blog/2019/11/10/the-delegation-challenge-of-ruby27.html)).
 With this approach you could have very few parameters defined in the function, and then internally within the function handle any parameter filtering, etc. The downside of this in R is that you don't get the automated checks making sure all function arguments are documented, and there's no documented arguments that don't exist in the function.

-I'm not suggesting a solution is needed though.
-This definitely seems like an everyone's got one situation - i.e., there's no right answer, but rather lots of opinions.
+I'm not suggesting a solution is needed though; there's probably no right answer, but rather lots of opinions.

 Having said that, the average R function does use about 4 arguments, so if you keep your functions to around 4 arguments you'll be approaching the sort of